What is Plagiocephaly /Baby Flat Head Syndrome

 Under the broad heading Positional Plagiocephaly there are three main types of asymmetrical head shape associated with the condition:

 A baby’s skull is made up of several ‘plates’ of bones which at birth are not tightly joined together.
-They are soft enough to be moulded by outside forces; this means their shape can be altered by pressure, just lying or sitting in the same position against a firm surface can cause flattening usually at the back of a baby’s head.
+They are soft enough to be molded by outside forces; this means their shape can be altered by pressure, just lying or sitting in the same position against a firm surface can cause flattening usually at the back of a baby’s head.

 If you are concerned about the shape of your baby’s head, help and advice is at hand.
 You can get immediate and free advice from one of our experienced clinicians with our clinical plagiocephaly diagnosis form.